samar31akhtar/CODSOFT/README.md

 # CODSOFT
+  FOR WEB DEVELOPMENT PROJECTS LEVEL 1
+  All three projects are given here

-This is my repository of my internship projects
+This is my repository of my internship projects.